biG-into-Grids

 "The 54" (27 holes) Next?

 My idea was to demonstrate the 48-char compression with a specific example.
-Start with the minimum minlex grid.
-Since we are documenting, lets draw the maximal minlex grid beside it.
+Start with the first minlex grid in the ED catalog Since we are documenting, lets draw the last grid (the maxlex one in the ED catalog.
 Observe as we go.

 Then in the process of decompressing The 48 grid by doing a "full house" on six blocks produces The 54" grid.
 Of course by experience I "know" the grid can be solved from there to the full 81-char puzzle.
 However, I was still wanting to see this visually in some way.
 It made me think of that so-called SET (Set Equivalence Theory) method again!
 Where do I go now?